rhel-labs/learn-katacoda/openscap/step3.md

 << OUTPUT ABRIDGED >>
 </pre>

+The XML results file can be transformed into HTML or plain-text format for easier readability -

+`oscap oval generate report /tmp/scan-xccdf-results.xml > /var/www/html/index.html`{{execute T1}}

-Once the command completes, you can look at the pass/fail status of each rule in the output, or check the *OpenSCAP Report* tab of this lab interface to view the scan report in HTML format.
+Now that the HTML report is generated, you can check the *OpenSCAP Report* tab of this lab interface to view the results.

 ![OpenSCAP-Report](./assets/Openscan-Report-Fail.png)

-From the report, you will notice that there are about 30 or so rules that have failed, and the next steps will focus on remediating one of them related to IPSec.
+From the report, you will notice that there are about 30 or so rules that have failed, and the next steps will focus on remediating an issue that was found.